OyewoleJoshua/OyewoleJoshua/README.md

 -**Data Visualization & Reporting**
 -**Business & Financial Analytics**

-I'm currently working on Inflation and it's economic effects on Household consumption expenditure in Nigera.- 👯 I’m looking to collaborate with other data analysts on this project.

 Connect with me 📬 [LinkedIn](https://www.linkedin.com/in/joshuaoluwafemioyewole)

 - ⚡ Fun fact: Data is everywhere and i love making sense of it.
--->